ElectricRCAircraftGuy/BrosTrendWifiAdapterSoftware/README.md

     sudo ip link set wlan0 up
     ```

-_Note: if you never want to use your internal WiFi card, you can try disabling it entirely in your BIOS/UEFI settings, which you access manually at boot-time, if your system allows it._ You might also try [this answer here](https://askubuntu.com/questions/168032/how-to-disable-built-in-wifi-and-use-only-usb-wifi-card/168046#168046).
+_Note: if you never want to use your internal WiFi card, you can try disabling it entirely in your BIOS/UEFI settings, which you access manually at boot-time, if your system allows it._ You might also try [this answer here](https://askubuntu.com/questions/168032/how-to-disable-built-in-wifi-and-use-only-usb-wifi-card/168046#168046), or, even better, the BrosTech-recommended solution I've documented [in my answer here][my-ans-num2].

 <a id="how-i-copied-the-entire-disk-to-my-linux-ubuntu-laptop"></a>